hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam34.md

 * Tuesday, Nov 8, 6pm - 8pm, Michael Shapiro's house.
 * Six songs: Jack Straw, Tennessee Jed, Sugaree, Cassidy, Alabama Getaway, Ramble on rose

 Prepare if you want, don't prepare if you don't want.
-No one cares if you haven't prepared.
+No one cares if you don't prepare.

 ## We got (the potential for) merch!